 PBA offers competition on three levels:

 Please note: Grade 3 may compete in a limited number of events with approval.
-Grade 9 may compete on the senior high level with administrative approval, but this move requires that the entire grade be involved completely in senior high competition.
 Grades 9-12 are eligible for the American Association of Christian Schools National Competition, held each year at Bob Jones University.

 It is mandatory that a student be regularly enrolled in the school he represents in competition.